mmmmmm1988/YangChi_resume/README.md

 ###Decoding-Delay Sensitive Coding Scheme in TCP:

 Design a novel coding scheme for network-coded TCP to solve the decoding delay problem in such TCP implementations.
+This scheme achieves constant first-packet decoding time in regardless of the number of raw packets in an encoded packet, about 10% throughput increase with various packet loss ratio, a Constant first-packet decoding delay in regardless of number of packets in an encoded packet.
+10\% throughput increase and even more significant end-to-end delay reduce compared to previous similar algorithm.nd significant reduce on end-to-end delay compared to previous similar congestion control algorithm.

 Paper: [TCP-Forward: Fast and Reliable TCP Variant for Wireless Networks](http://arxiv.org/abs/1408.2626)